erooijak/oogstplanner/README.md

     `createdb ZkTestDatabase`
     `psql ZkTestDatabase`

-    `GRANT ALL PRIVILEGES ON DATABASE "ZkTestDatabase" TO zktest;`
-    `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO zktest;`
-    `GRANT ALL PRIVILEGES ON ALL SEQUENCES IN SCHEMA public TO zktest;`

-    `Press CTRL-D twice to leave the psql terminal and login.`

-Now set `Zk.Migrations` as the startup project and select `var step = Database.Update_Database`.
-This will update the database to the latest migration.
+    Then follow the database setup and run the migrations on the database in [App_Data/Migrations](https://github.com/erooijak/zaaikalender/tree/master/Zk/App_Data/Migrations).
+(Note: This is a bit of a hassle now, in the future one script will be created.)

-For Visual Studio users just open the project and have it converted and take similar steps as above.
+For Visual Studio users just open the project, convert it, follow the setup database script and run `Update-Database`.

 ## Tests